4 Ethical Hacking Certifications to Boost Your Career

 3. CompTIA PenTest+

-Requirements: There are no required prerequisites, but CompTIA recommends that you have three to four years of information security experience, and that you’ve mastered the materials covered in the Network+ and Security+ exams.
+Requirements: Although you don’t need prerequisites, CompTIA recommends that you have three to four years of information security experience and that you’ve mastered the materials covered in the Network+ and Security+ exams.

 Tip for passing the exam: The PenTest+ exam tests your knowledge in different ways, so it’s a good idea to prepare using a variety of different study resources.
-Here’s a few resources that come recommended by previous test takers:
+Take a look at a few resources that come recommended by previous test takers:

 • Dr. Michael Solomon’s CompTIA PenTest+ video training